laravieira/brain-fuck-devmedia/README.md

 Assim eu obtive o seguinte código:
 ```
-// Colocar a posição 32 no segundo endereço
+// Coloca a posição 32 no segundo endereço
 +++
 [>++++++++++<-]
 >++

-// Colocar a posição 81 no terceiro endereço
+// Coloca a posição 81 no terceiro endereço
 <++++++++
 [>>++++++++++<<-]
 >>+

-// Colocar a posição 117 no quarto endereço
+// Coloca a posição 117 no quarto endereço
 <<+++++++++++
 [>>>++++++++++<<<-]
 >>>+++++++

-// Colocar a posição 33 no quinto endereço
+// Coloca a posição 33 no quinto endereço
 <<<+++
 [>>>>++++++++++<<<<-]
 >>>>+++